emilybrooks/emilybrooks.github.io/tms.md

 Mind  ー / Body Res.

 Itsuki Epee, Power Bangle
-Tsubasa Radiant Lance, Mage Bangle
+Tsubasa Radiant Lance, Mage Ring
 Touma Spear, Silver Chain

 --------------------------------------------------
 Notes:
-After dark envy, enemies will only attack that unit.
-Aversa always targets tsubasa first.
+- After dark envy, enemies will only attack that unit.
+Aversa always targets tsubasa first

-After 3 rounds she will pick a different target (rounds 4, 7, 10, 13 etc)
+- After 3 rounds she will pick a different target (rounds 4, 7, 10, 13 etc)

-If both pegasus knights are killed they will respawn
+- If both pegasus knights are killed they will respawn

-Doing a 3 session attack has a chance to drop a
-2-star prestige, we need one to craft the deathbringer
+- Doing a 3 session attack has a chance to drop a 2-star prestige, we need one to craft the deathbringer

 r1
 Itsuki rakukaja